krittikaiitb/Team-Wiki/Motorized Mount Control/Overview.md

 Software Required:
+- A version of Windows.
+Doing all this with Linux is probably doable too.
+Not sure about Mac.
 - N.I.N.A (NIGHTTIME IMAGING 'N' ASTRONOMY) [Link (use latest stable)](https://nighttime-imaging.eu/download/)

 N.I.N.A acts as an higher level interface to control a diverse set of mounts, cameras and other astrophotography gear.
 It's basically a fancy GUI to interact with the uglier low level stuff which is not very usable.
 It's competely free and open source and that makes it one of the most amazing software packages in the amateur astronomy world.
-Also download the "Three Point Polar Alignment" plugin after launching N.I.N.A.
 - ASTAP 64-bit version and H17 star database [Link](https://www.hnsky.org/astap.htm)

 ASTAP is used for [plate solving](https://en.wikipedia.org/wiki/Astrometric_solving#:~:text=Astrometric%20solving%20or%20Plate%20solving,stars%20and%20a%20star%20catalogue.).
 This is a method of measuring the exact pointing orientation of the mount, and correcting the often erroneous location the mount "thinks" it is oriented in.
 N.I.N.A supports many different software packages that can platsolve, but ASTAP is the nicest.
 The star catalogue must be downloaded and installed separately, and is a pretty big download.
 Watch [this video](https://www.youtube.com/watch?v=lAMyEpBcLV4) for a run through of platesolving.